mariochampion/liquibasehub-setup-mac/README.md

 5. DONE - Add some color to console easier to read

-6. Make liquibase.properties interactive to allow non-H2 and remote DBs, etc.
+6. DONE - Make loadtest interactive to allow starting local in-mem H2 db or not

 7. DONE - total_time.csv is inaccurate!! it is the actually just the last batch. need to store start outside the loop.